LuisEUM/InstagramScraper/README.md

         - Create a database user for your cluster.

         - Connect to your cluster.
-You should set the variable MONGODB_URI inside the ".env" file with your connection string it would look similar to this:
+Set the variable `MONGODB_URI` inside the **.env** file with your connection string it should look similar to this:
 ```
 MONGODB_URI="mongodb+srv://<account>:<password>@instagramscrapper.kcmwbdf.mongodb.net/?retryWrites=true&w=majority".
 ```

 **Note:** Remember that you should change the  `<account>` and `<password>` parameters with yours credentials and this is just an example.

-7. Write the next script for development mode `npm run dev` and now you will be able to use our API.
+7. Write the next script for development mode `npm run dev` and if everthing is done correctly you will be able to see a message in your terminal indacting the port and the database that you are using.

 ## API REST HTTP Instructions: